The Spinning History – A Zoetrope Animation Project

 (in German)

-Conclusion: A Model for Cultural Education Through Animation
+Conclusion: A Model Project for Cultural Education through Animation

-This Zoetrope History Project successfully merged artistic practice, hands-on learning, and local heritage education.
-For many students, it was their first experience with a long-term, collaborative creative project.
-The final applause and enthusiastic participation reflected their pride and ownership of the result.
+The Spinning History successfully combined artistic work, practical learning, and local history education.
+For many students, it was the first time they had participated in a long-term collaborative creative project.
+The final applause clearly reflected their pride and sense of ownership.

 Interested in Zoetrope Projects?
 Here Are Some Useful Links: